taktak-hi/Deep-Learning-Specialization/README.md

 * This course also teaches you how Deep Learning actually works, rather than presenting only a cursory or surface-level description.

 ### Programming Assignments
-* The assignments of this course are in the folder  **Course 1** and it consits of the following assignments:
+* The assignments for this course are as follows:
     * Python Basics with Numpy
     * Logistic Regression with a Neural Network mindset
     * Planar data classification with a hidden layer